 The next step will display the Job Processing.
 Once the processing is complete, the Authorize Job button will activate by turning blue.
 Click Authorize Job to set a Job Due Date, choose the workflow and submit the asset(s) for translation.

-Translation Delivery to Google Drive
+Translation delivery to Google Drive

 As translations are completed, they are automatically sent to your Google Drive instance, to the folder configured in your settings.
 Files that have never been translated in Smartling before are delivered back as soon as the file has been translated in Smartling.